 Companies across the country are increasing wages, upping retirement matches, or providing bonuses to employees in the wake of the recent tax reform bill.
-Home Depot, for example, awarded its hourly employees a one-time cash bonus.
-Walmart announced it is increasing wages, creating new benefits, and paying one-time bonuses.

 As other companies make announcements on how they are changing due to the tax reform, it begs the question, should your organization follow suit?
 There are two factors to consider when evaluating whether to make a change to wages or employee benefits in light of tax policy changes.